google/cel-spec/doc/langdef.md

 converted to a `Struct`, one of whose `Value`-typed values might be converted to a `ListValue` of more values, and so on.

-Also note that all of these conversions are dynamic at runtime, so CEL's static type analysis cannot avoid the possibility of type-related errors in expressions using these dynamic values.
+Also, note that all of these conversions are dynamic at runtime, so CEL's static type analysis cannot avoid the possibility of type-related errors in expressions using these dynamic values.